rroa/HTTP_tester/README.md

         git checkout development

+3. Restore the dependencies

+        npm install or yarn install

-3. Run all the tests for all the PORTS defined
+4. Run all the tests for all the PORTS defined

         ./tester.sh

-4. Run the tests for a single target
+5. Run the tests for a single target

         HOST={hostname} PORT={port} make test